sen2vm/sen2vm-core/README.md

 The direct location grid will be generated in the GEO_DATA folder, and named:
 * S2B_OPER_**GEO**_L1B_GR_DPRM_20140630T140000_S20230428T151505_D02_B01.<strong>tif</strong>

+> [!NOTE]
+> The configuration file used in input with the date/time will be added in with the vrt files

 ##### 3.1.1.2 Datastrip level
 At datastrip level grids’ location and naming is: